kadamwhite/talks/2017/wcus/wcus-slides.md

 Loaders are what lets Webpack process modern JS syntax with Babel, precompile templates, or convert preprocessor styles into CSS.
 They're responsible for inlining small images into your stylesheets, and exporting bigger ones to your build directory.

 It took me a while to get my head around this, so let's clarify: when we load something with Webpack what we're doing is not converting everything into JavaScript, per se.
-We're instead wrapping those assets in a JS wrapper that tells Webpack how to transform it, what information about the asset to share with our JS app, and where to put the asset on disk when we output our code bundle.
+We're instead wrapping those assets in a JS shell that tells Webpack how to transform the data, what information about the asset to share with the app, and where to put the asset on disk when we output our code bundle.

 ---
 <!-- .slide: class="center" -->